Innovative Solutions Provider to Offer First End-to-End Workflow Tool for High-Performance Buildings & Decarbonization Goals

 “The availability of this new tool from Sustainable Minds is an important step forward for the built environment sector as more professionals in the space commit to reducing carbon emissions in their projects,” said Stacy Smedley, Executive Director of Building Transparency.
 “We’re proud that our EC3 tool is being leveraged within Project Builder & Library to provide valuable, real-time insights into the potential impacts of specification and procurement decisions.
 Collaborating with like-minded organizations to make real progress toward climate change is critical, which is exactly what we are doing with Sustainable Minds.”

-The Project Builder & Library private beta is now available for a select group of registered users and will be available to all this summer.
+The Project Builder & Library private beta is now available for a select group of registered users and will be available to all this fall.
 Sign up for a free Transparency Catalog account to be notified when it goes live: https://transparencycatalog.com/account/register.

 Note, manufacturers with EPDs are already included in the Transparency Catalog with a free listing.
 Contact Sustainable Minds for information on how to activate and add products to take advantage of Project Builder & Library key benefits.

 Sustainable Minds is the only end-to-end product transparency solutions provider for building product manufacturers today.
 The company provides technical services – life cycle assessment, material evaluation, carbon accounting; is an ISO 14025 PCR / EPD program operator committed to understandable and reliable reporting; and delivers innovative digital tools to get products into projects.
 The Transparency Catalog™, the leading source of building & construction products for high-performance, low-carbon buildings, makes it super easy for architects, engineers, construction companies and owners to collaboratively select, specify and procure greener and healthier products—and reward building product manufacturers for making them.

 Contact: Amber Reid, Sustainable Minds | [email protected]